 Graduate Certificates Offered

-Our Community and Regional Planning master’s degree ranks in the top 25 of planning programs worldwide, providing students with a high-level planning education.
+Our Community and Regional Planning master’s degree ranks among the top 25 planning programs worldwide, offering students a high-level education in planning.

 Alumni Spotlight